monkeydust/fund-analyzer/README.md

 ### LLM Agents MOOC Hackathon - fund-analyzer

-1. Example fund information in the urls.csv file
+1. Example fund information in the urls.csv file.
+Note - first entry is the link to factsheet definition file.
 2. Use 'download_pdfs.py' and then 'convert_pdfs.py' to get the fund data
 3. Use 'mooc-analyzer.ipynb' to then step through the main application.
 4. If files in right directory it should generate questions and create a csv file with the extracted info that you can query.